A62/A644 (Wakefield Road) Link Road

 I don't understand this.
 Will the drops ins walk us through the proposals?
 I just don't understand how this will alleviate the hotspots - a lot of the traffic round Cooper bridge isn't going to the m62.
 It's often queuing back through Mirfield and hartshead for people going to Huddersfield so I don't understand how this will help

-Mirfield resident asked over 5 years ago
+Mirfield resident asked almost 6 years ago

 The provision of a link road will remove some of the traffic that currently uses the currently heavily congested Cooper Bridge roundabout.
 This reduction in traffic at Cooper Bridge will enable us to improve traffic signals timings on other approach i.e. from Mirfield / Liversedge to allow traffic to travel through the Cooper Bridge more quickly.
 We are also reassigning the lane allocation on Cooper Bridge Road to provide two lanes towards Huddersfield will allow more traffic to flow through the junction as well as improving signal timings at Cooper Bridge junction.
 We are still undertaking traffic assessments which will help us to determine if our assumptions are correct and which option performs the best.
 You can still attend one our drop in sessions to discuss the proposals with a member of the project team.